html5rocks/updates.html5rocks.com.new/_posts/2014-11-10-Support-for-installable-web-apps-with-webapp-manifest-in-chrome-38-for-Android.md

 I am running as launched from the homescreen?
 On iOS you can use `navigator.standalone` to see if it is running like a native app, but we don't have this on Chrome for Android.

-The simple answer is: Because you can now define how your app is launchedAdd a query string parameter to your `start_url` that indicates how it was launched.
-For example `start_url: /index.html?standalone=1`
+A naive approach is: Because you can now define how your app is launched, add a query string parameter to your `start_url` that indicates how it was launched.
+For example `start_url: /index.html?homescreen=1`.
+This will help in some cases but it is not infallible.

 # Learning More